 Using Arc Theme to Style a Website

-Arc is the first browser I was ever excited about.
-Up until then, the browsers I’ve used (basically all of them) felt dull, empty, soulless, and seemingly hating their task of showing you the content.
-The websites shown were in contrast engaging and stimulating.
-Arc to me feels complementary to the websites and enhances the whole browsing experience.
+Arc is the first browser that truly excites me.
+Up until then, the browsers I’ve used (basically all of them) felt uninspiring and struggled to engage users.
+The websites shown were in contrast vibrant and engaging.
+Arc complements websites and enhances the whole browsing experience.
 Apart from its captivating looks, it’s easy to use, has great performance, and I can customize it in various ways.

-One of the customization options that Arc provides is changing the theme, which as I’ve recently learned, does not only change the colors of the browser itself, but also inserts the color configuration as css variables to the root of any page you are browsing.
+One of the customization options that Arc provides is changing the theme, which as I recently discovered, does not only change the colors of the browser itself, but also inserts the color configuration as css variables to the root of any page you are browsing.
 The inserted variables for a specific theme look like this:

 :root {